American Eagles men's basketball

 The American Eagles men's basketball team represents American University in Washington, D.C. in NCAA Division I competition.
 The school's team competes in the Patriot League and play their home games in Bender Arena.
-Their rivals include Boston University, Bucknell University, and Navy.
+Their rivals include the Boston University Terriers, Bucknell Bison, and Navy Midshipmen.
+Duane Simpkins was appointed the program's 18th head coach on April 1, 2023.
+The Eagles have appeared four times in the NCAA Division I men's basketball tournament, most recently in 2025.

 Postseason history

 NCAA Division I Tournament results

-The Eagles have appeared in the NCAA Division I tournament three times.
-Their combined record is 0–3.
+The Eagles have appeared in the NCAA Division I tournament four times.
+Their combined record is 0–4.

 2007–08 season

 In 2008, the Eagles earned their first ever bid to the NCAA Division I tournament by defeating Colgate in the final round of the Patriot League tournament.
 The Eagles were seeded 15th against #2 Tennessee.
 American held tight against the Volunteers most of the game, but Tennessee pulled away to win 72–57.

 2008–09 season

 In 2009, the Eagles would again earn entry to the NCAA Division I tournament by defeating Holy Cross 73–57 to win the Patriot League tournament for a second consecutive year.
 They were seeded 14th and faced off against #3 Villanova.
 The Eagles held a lead for most of the game and led by 10 points at halftime, but eventually lost 80–67 after a significant Wildcats comeback.